Geetha-005/BSIP2/README.md

 # BucketStudy intern tasks

-# This weather application includes all the features you requested:
+# This weather application includes all the features that mentioned in the guidelines:

 # Styled Weather Display